 The Revolution against soon spread.
 Francisco Villa was an ardent supporter of Madero.
 And his Army of the North took Chihuahua, and Ciudad Juárez in Chihuahua.
 Zapata in the south joined the growing coalition against Díaz.

-Madero became president after Díaz tried to reverse the results in the 1910 election.
-Madero had suceeded in forcing Díaz out by temporarily unifying various democratic and anti-Díaz forces.
-This included elements that were mutually incompatable and that were no committed to democratic government in Mexico.
-Madero attempted a series of moderate reforms.
+Madero after Díaz tried to reverse the results in the 1910 election led resistance tothe stolen election.
+He assumed the presudency (1911).
+He wasintent on reconciling the badly shaken country.
+Madero had suceeded in forcing Díaz out, jowevrer, by temporarily unifying various democratic and anti-Díaz forces.
+This included elements that were mutually incompatable and essentialy not willing to be reconciled.
+Among the anti-Díaz forces were wealthy land-owners and others not at all committed to democratic government in Mexico.
+A string leader would have found reconciliatiin difficult and Madero was for a forceful leader.
+He attempted a series of moderate reforms.
 The reforms were a disappointment to the revolutionaries who wanted more drastic action.
 They were even more vehemently opposed by the conservatives who were adament about preserving the existing order.
-Madero was an idealistic lawyer without the political or leadership skills capable of controlling the reaction to his reforms.
+There problem was with Díaz not with the Porfirato system Díaz had created.
+Madero was an idealistic lawyer without the political or leadership skills capable of controlling the pasions relesed with Díaz's departure or the conservtive reaction to his reforms.
 Madero did not last long as president.
 Mexico soon spun out of his control.
 After Díaz was forced from Mexico, Madero did not replace the Porfirista military with his supporters.
+As a result the Mexican Army which was the principal force in the country was controlled by men at odds with President Madero, men who Madero trusted to do their duty.
+At the same time, many of Madero's supportrs were disappointed with his performance.
+Even Zapata denounced the President.

 Victoriano Huerta, the commander of the armed forces, conspired with Félix Díaz (Porfirio Díaz's nephew) and Bernardo Reyes to get rid of the troublesome president.
 What followed was a 10-day battle in Mexico City known as La decena tragica (the Tragic Ten Days).
 Fighting occurred between Madero's suporters and the Díaz/Reyes forces.
 Madero accepted Huerta's offer of protection.
 Huerta betrayed him.
 He had him arrested.
 Meanwhile.
 Huerta had Madero's brother and close advisor, Gustavo A. Madero, kidnapped off the street.
 Huerta had the President's brother tortured and murdered.
 Huerta had in effect executed a coup d'état (February 18, 1913).
 He forced Madero to resign.
 The plotters declared Pedro Lascuráin president, but Huerta claimed the presidency for himself.
 Huerta ordered Madero shotv On the same day Madero was shot four days later February 22).
 Huerta claimed that bodyguards were forced to shoot both Madero and his Vice President Pino Suárez as a result of a rescue attempt by Madero's supporters.
 Few believed the claim.
 Huerta controlled the capital, but Mexico is a large country and establishing control of the entire country was a very different matter.
 Madero had many supporters.
 Madero's death launched the most violent phase of Mexican history since the conquest.